Online Therapy for Self-Esteem

 Do you resonate with these statements?
 If so, your self-esteem might be in need of a boost.

-2. Your Negative Feelings Don’t Respond to Regular Self-Care
+2. Your Negative Thoughts or Feelings Don’t Respond to Regular Self-Care

 Most people’s self-esteem goes through ups and downs.
 Some folks tackle the “downs” with a bit of self-care (rest, affirmations, exercise, mindfulness, etc.).